Xbox Series X games: every exclusive and cross-platform game announced so far

 MADDEN '21

 That's right!
-The next Madden game is coming to Xbox Series X. The NFL game will bring American football to your console with high-quality graphics and (hopefully) super smooth gameplay.
+The next Madden game is coming to Xbox Series X. The NFL game will bring American football to your console with high-quality graphics and (hopefully) super smooth gameplay on the high-spec console.
+Also confirmed for Xbox Smart Delivery.

 Xbox Series X Optimised?
 Yes.